Manta Trust: Sharks, Rays, and Sawfishes gain protection under CMS CoP11, November 2014

 In November 2014, Manta Trust played in key role, along with several NGOs and other groups, in proposing and subsequently succeeding in getting new protective legislation granted to 21 species of sharks, rays and sawfishes by the Convention on the Conservation of Migratory Species of Wild Animals.

 Mobula Rays listed on CITES Appendix II, October 2016

 In October 2016, the Manta Trust played a key role in a proposal for listing mobula rays on Appendix II of CITES.
 Being listed on Appendix II means countries must prove that the trade in mobula gill plates is sustainable and not detrimental to the survival of the species.
 Conservationists were delighted when CITES Parties officially listed devil rays, thresher sharks, and the silky shark under CITES Appendix II with the proposals supported by more than the two-thirds majority required for adoption.

-Country of Origin

-Discovered by Guy Stevens in Maldives.
-Stole information about Manta points across Maldives and started to sell the data all across the world.
-Hated by majority of Maldives due to their bad practices.